|

 In this

-his life, we do know that he was a fisherman from Galilee, brother
+known about his life, we do know that he was a fisherman from Galilee,

 called as a disciple of Christ.

-Constantinople (where the bones had resided under the order of the
+(where the bones had resided under the order of the Emperor Constantine) to

-The settlement later became known as St. Andrews, and the relics
+Constantinople.
+The settlement later became known as St. Andrews, and the

 of St. Andrews, a center for medieval religious pilgrims (and modern

-believed that the relics were destroyed during the Scottish
+the relics were destroyed during the Scottish Reformation.

-1210 and were moved to Amalfi, in southern Italy.
-In 1879 the local
+Constantinople in 1210 and were moved to Amalfi, in southern Italy.
+In 1879

-in Lothian for control of that region.
-The night before battle,
+Northumbrian force in Lothian for control of that region.
+The night before

 and causing the Northumbrians to flee the field, after their |